 Pinckley Prizes for Crime Fiction

-Paretsky and Carbo will receive a $2,500 cash award, as well as a beautiful paper rosette fashioned from the pages of their books, created by New Orleans artist Yuka Petz.
+Harris, Kim, and Eisenberg received a $2,500 cash award, as well as a beautiful paper rosette fashioned from the pages of their books, created by New Orleans artist Yuka Petz.

 Submissions for the 2021 Prize opened on June 1, 2020.